How to vlookup matching values from right to left in Excel?

 - Vlookup And Concatenate Multiple Corresponding Values In Excel

-- As we all known, the Vlookup function in Excel can help us to lookup a value and return the corresponding data in another column, but in general, it can only get the first relative value if there are multiple matching data.
-In this article, I will talk about how to vlookup and concatenate multiple corresponding values in only one cell or a vertical list.
+- As we all know, the Vlookup function in Excel can help us to look up a value and return the corresponding data in another column, but in general, it can only get the first relative value if there are multiple matching data.
+In this article, I will talk about how to use VLOOKUP and concatenate multiple corresponding values in only one cell or a vertical list.

 Best Office Productivity Tools